AgataPolejowska/MediMatch/README.md

 - [ ] Saving answers to a file

 ### Status
-The project is still being developed.
+This project is still being developed.